playfulprogramming/playfulprogramming/content/crutchcorn/collections/accessibility-almanac/posts/accessibility/index.md

 ### 4. Accessibility is the right thing to do

-While the other points make for good business sense, from my perspective ensuring our tools and products are accessible for as many people as possible is just the morally correct thing to do.
+While the other points make for good business sense, ensuring our tools and products are accessible for as many people as possible is a moral imperative.

-Let's think from the perspective of our end-users.

-Unfair challenges against a specific group of people - intentional or not - imposes frustration, heartache, and pain for those users.
-Even small pitfalls in a user's experience, that other users may not have to deal with, adds up to an immense mental toll.
+Unfair challenges against a specific group of people - intentional or not - impose frustration, heartache, and pain for those users.
+Even small pitfalls in their experience, which others may not have to deal with, add up to an immense mental toll, as users go from application to application and face similar difficulties.

-We can fix this problem in our services - it's within our capabilities as engineers.

-Remember; our users are human beings, the same as you and me.
-Let's have some empathy for our users the same we might for our family and friends.
+Building products for human beings requires empathy, something best shown by fixing issues and enabling inclusion; all of which is within our capabilities as engineers.

 # Semantic HTML